Sitecore/autohaus/README.md

 	Sitecore.Logging.dll
 	Sitecore.Update.dll
 	Sitecore.Zip.dll

+2. Open the solution file.

+   If you use TDS, open Autohaus.sln.
+If you don't, use Autohaus.NoTDS.sln.

-2. Tweak TDS settings for Debug configuration like the webroot path, etc.
+3. If you use TDS: tweak the TDS project settings for Debug configuration like the webroot path, etc.

-3. Hit Rebuild All.
+4. Hit Rebuild All.
+   If you do not use TDS, you will have to copy the project output to the install directory yourself.